vidispine/hull-tutorials/dev-to/kubernetes-dashboard-hull/02_setup/README.md

   enabled: false' > values.yaml
 ```

-Now the `hull template` output should only contain the HULL objects which are created by default.
+Now the `helm template .` output should only contain the HULL objects which are created by default.
 You can verify this by entering again:

 ```sh
 helm template .